UK insomnia medications - the honest picture

 Our approach.
 We do not routinely prescribe cannabis medicines for primary insomnia (outside our medical cannabis service for specific indications).
 CBD is patient choice; we advise realistic expectations.

 Repeat Z-drugs without review.
-If you come to us on long-term zopiclone, we will not simply continue the prescription.
-We will offer structured reduction with concurrent CBT-I.
+If you come to us on long-term zopiclone or zolpidem, we will not simply continue the prescription.
+We will offer structured reduction with concurrent CBT-I, at a pace that suits you.

 How medication fits into our sleep care